Gonkalos/TVtracker/Backend/README.md

 ## Installation / Preparation

-Ensure that you have the latest versions of Python3 and MYSQL globally installed in your computer.
+- Ensure that you have the latest versions of Python3 and MYSQL globally installed in your computer.

-### Dependencies:

-To install all depecendices cd into /Backend/Utils and run the following command:
+- To install all depecendices cd into /Backend/Utils and run the following command:

 ```
 sh dependencies.sh